yurimikushov/artsource/README.md

 * The project is divided into Pug components and automatically builded into a single html file
 * All images are minified, converted to base64 and included into a html file during build running
-* SCSS styles are converted to CSS, minified, merged into a single bundle and included into a html file during build running
+* All SCSS styles are converted to CSS, minified, merged into a single bundle and included into a html file during build running
-* JS scripts are converted using babel, minified, merged into a single bundle and are included into a html file during build running
+* All JS scripts are converted using babel, minified, merged into a single bundle and are included into a html file during build running
 * All page content (text, images, links) is stored in the JS files in the `src/data` and included into a html file during build running
 * The repository have workflow, which deploys the project to a hosting by ssh for each `git push`
 * The repository also have workflow, which publishes a release for each pushed tag by `git push origin v*`